Byzantine Robust Cooperative Multi-Agent Reinforcement Learning as a Bayesian Game: Algorithm

 \subsection{Robust Harsanyi-Bellman Equation}

 We first define the Bellman-type update of value functions for our \emph{ex interim} equilibrium.
-Due to space constraints, we focus on Q function, leaving the V function to Appendix \ref{valuefunc-supp}.
 Considering the Q function before and after action perturbation, we can formulate the Q function via cumulative reward, with posterior belief $b^i = p(\theta|H^i)$ over type:

 The two Q functions are defined with different purpose. $Q^i(s, \mathbf{a}, b^i)$ is the \emph{expected} Q function before action perturbation, suitable for decision making of defenders, such as fictitious self-play \citep{heinrich2016fictitiousplay} and soft actor-critic \citep{haarnoja2018sac}.
 In this way, the action perturbation can be viewed as part of the environment transition, resulting in $\overline{\mathcal{P}}(s'|s, \mathbf{a}, \hat{\pi}, \theta) = \mathcal{P}(s'|s, \overline{\mathbf{a}}) \cdot \mathcal{P}^\alpha(\overline{\mathbf{a}}|\mathbf{a}, \hat{\pi}, \theta)$.